 The Language of Sensuality

 Thus far we have seen how Bauby’s use of language to create not only his text but also his disabled self, emphasizes both the culturally constructed nature of disability - and the subsequent need to constantly challenge erroneous conceptions of it - and the ever-changing nature of identity.
 We have already seen that Bauby’s text is written in a rich and evocative prose and his poetic use of imagery also demonstrates the extent to which he can appreciate the sensuality of the physical world through his creative reconstructions of it.
 Language becomes not only a tool of communication but also a means of expressing the immediacy of physical sensations.
-As James Overboe explains, “Bauby’s recognition of his continuing sensuous and embodied life creates the possibility of a space for the memory of the sensuality of experiencing food.”
+As James Overboe explains, “Bauby’s recognition of his continuing sensuous and embodied life creates the possibility of a space for the memory of the sensuality of experiencing food”.
 The text thus poses important philosophical questions relating to the extent to which language can be said to create or reflect physical sensations.
-Rather than letting the porter’s insensitive ”appétit” reaffirm his lack of connection with the physical world, Bauby sees it as an invitation to an imaginary feast: “pour le plaisir, j’ai recours à la mémoire vive des goûts et des odeurs, un inépuisable réservoir de sensations.”
+Rather than letting the porter’s insensitive ”bon appétit” reaffirm his lack of connection with the physical world, Bauby sees it as an invitation to an imaginary feast: “pour le plaisir, j’ai recours à la mémoire vive des goûts et des odeurs, un inépuisable réservoir de sensations.”
 (Bauby 42) Indeed, unlike the complicated and often ultimately disappointing reality of restaurant bookings, shopping lists and indigestion, Bauby’s “garde-manger imaginaire” is always full of perfectly cooked dishes.
-It is notable that whilst at the beginning of his “long jeûne” Bauby has a bulimic’s obsession with food, as the months pass, and he becomes more settled in his imaginary world, he is less inclined to spend hours concocting his favourite dishes.
+It is notable that whilst at the beginning of his “long jeûne” Bauby has a bulimic’s obsession with food; as the months pass, and he becomes more settled in his imaginary world, he is less inclined to spend hours concocting his favourite dishes.
 This is not to say that Bauby can do without sensorial stimulation.
 The odour of chips being cooked by the beach is one of his favourite smells.
 But as his fantasy world begins to take precedence over his corporeality, he has less need to remind himself of the “première vie” he has left behind him.